bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation
+   no

 2. Trend related to the news
+   No

 3. Who does that?
+   Yes

 4. Answering a question people care about
+    Yes

 5. Valuable to businesses
+   Yes

 6. What's the most popular?
+   Yes
 7. Cost/Money rankings
+   Yes

 ## Misconceptions

 What misconceptions do people have about your topic?
+That more expensive cars are always faster

 ## Examples